offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 }
 ```

+The theoretical spectrum is what the experimental spectrum would be in a perfect world...

+ * only a single possible mass for each mass-to-charge ratio.
+ * no missing masses.
+ * no faulty masses.
+ * no noise.

-**WHY**: The closer a theoretical spectrum is to an experimental spectrum, the more likely it is that the peptide used to generate that theoretical spectrum is related to the peptide that produced that experimental spectrum.
+**WHY**: The closer a theoretical spectrum is to an experimental spectrum, the more likely it is that the peptide sequence used to generate that theoretical spectrum is related to the peptide sequence that produced that experimental spectrum.
 This is the basis for how non-ribosomal peptides are sequenced: an experimental spectrum is produced by a mass spectrometer, then that experimental spectrum is compared against a set of theoretical spectrums.

 #### Bruteforce Algorithm